nthieme/AJC_work/vote_delays.md

 script for parsing the xlsx files, I’m happy to share one.
 I’ve set this notebook up to work off of the public data (for the most part).

+The data made available there gives precinct-by-precinct data on check-ins per hour for the large majority of voting precincts in Georgia during the 2020 primary election.

+The data we’re using comes from the Secretary of State’s office and is largely the same as GPB’s data.
+Our data, however, gives only the first and last check-in time for each precinct in the state.
+Additionally, the SoS’s office gave guidance on when precincts should open and close–rating certain opening and closing delays as acceptable, and categorizing delays past that point as “Orange,”Yellow," “Red,” and “Black” (the black category was only given to opening delays).

 One thing you’ll see in the data is that I’m lugging around two copies of every dataframe.
 That’s because I wanted to account for geography when estimating the effect of race on delay.
 To do that, I re-used the